The home of Four Artisan Guilds, “Heritage Arts Center” gift shoppe, and Tavern Cafe’

 The Tavern’s four artisan guilds also meet separately.
 The Quilt Guild holds a monthly meeting on the first Tuesday of the month.
 The Blacksmith Guild meets Tuesdays, Thursdays and Saturdays.
 The Woodworkers Guild meetings are on Fridays.
 The Spinners and Weavers Guild meets on Wednesdays and Saturdays.
 (Call for hours.)

 All guilds are in residence at our Farmers Markets, held monthly 9 a.m. to 1 p.m., on the third Saturday, April thru October.
 The Tavern also offers classes in the Heritage Arts, such as basket-making, weaving, spinning, blacksmithing, quilting, jewelry-making and more.
 (Check our web site for the current course schedule.)

-The Artisan Cafe’ sells homemade soups and fresh-baked bread, made by our new Culinary Guild.
+The Tavern Cafe’ sells homemade soups, quiche´, sandwich kits, fresh-baked bread and sweet treats, all made by our new Culinary Guild.
 The Tavern is overseen by a non-profit foundation, and is operated entirely by volunteers.